wraithan/wraithan.net/content/Tech/plethora-of-projects.rst

 `Django Debug Panel`_
 ---------------------

+**Could also be helped by context, especially given the similar name to the toolbar**

-This project has wonderful potential and high aspirations.
-Unfortunately it is also quite a bit of work.
-I have lots of prior art to sort through, issues to create, then finally I have to build it and document the protocol.
-This project is on the back burner for now until I can clear some other things off my plate.
+Though this project has great potential, it is an unfortunate amount of work.
+I've put it on the back burner until I can clear other things off my plate.

 .. _`Django Debug Panel`: https://github.com/wraithan/django-debug-panel